 If you only want to change a small number of labels, this can be done manually in Flywheel, but if a large number of changes need to be made, the BIDS Pre-Curation gear should be used.

-Once you have relabeled your data, you will run the curate-bids gear to start determining where your files fit into the BIDS specification.
-The curate-bids gear (also known as the BIDS Curation gear) walks the Flywheel hierarchy of a project (subjects, sessions, acquisitions) and matches files with specific parts of the BIDS specification using rules and definitions in a project curation template.
+When your acquisitions have the proper labels, whether they were set at the scanner or were relabeled, you will run the curate-bids gear to align your files with the BIDS specification.
+The BIDS Curation gear walks the Flywheel hierarchy (session, subject, or entire project) and matches files with specific parts of the BIDS specification using rules and definitions in a project curation template.
 The definitions in this template establish the structure of the BIDS path and file names, while the rules are used to recognize files and then extract parts of names to determine each file's complete BIDS path and name.
 You can learn more about Flywheel's project curation template in our article.

 - <group>_<project_acquisitions.csv: is useful when there are multiple subjects because it shows the “usual count” of the acquisitions for all subjects and then lists the subjects that have these expected acquisitions and the ones that do not.
 It lists warnings for unexpected numbers of specific acquisitions and errors for subjects that do not have the expected number of the usual acquisitions.